Picus Breach and Attack Simulation

 Continuous and Automated Simulation:

-BAS delivers ongoing, automated attack simulations to efficiently identify misconfigurations in security controls and monitor configuration changes.
+BAS delivers ongoing, automated cyber attack simulations to efficiently identify misconfigurations in security controls and monitor configuration changes.
 This process operates without manual intervention, consistently assessing the status of various security controls.

 Threat Customization: